5 Ways to Reuse Your Coffee Grounds

 1. Coffee Grounds as Fertilizer

 Grab the used grounds from the coffee machine or break open the single-serve pods—it doesn’t matter where the coffee grounds come from.
-According to The EPA Blog, the best-known method of recycling those coffee grounds is to periodically add the grounds to soil and around acid-loving plants like roses, azaleas, blueberries and other flowers.
-(They work wonders for growing mushrooms too!)
-The coffee odor will act as a repellent for those pesky insects too.
+One of the best-known methods of recycling those coffee grounds is to periodically add the grounds to soil and around acid-loving plants like roses, azaleas, blueberries and other flowers.
+(They work wonders for growing mushrooms, too!)
+The coffee odor will act as a repellent for those pesky insects, too.
 Reusing coffee grounds is a cheap—and natural—option compared to buying commercialized fertilizers.
 You will also be helping your community become greener and more sustainable.

 2. Coffee Grounds in Compost